 To obtain information on the entire array of measures and the instructions to be observed when reopening cultural activities, please visit www.mcc.gouv.qc.ca/PlanRelanceCulture (in French only).

 The Gouvernement du Québec authorizes the day camps available throughout the territory to open for the summer, starting from June 22.

 However, the municipalities and organizations responsible for holding the day camps will have to arrange for activities that foster compliance with the distancing rule, and that enable the enforcement of stricter hygiene measures.

 For summer camps, since they require additional measures to be applied that will be difficult to respect, the opening of camps of this type is postponed until the summer of 2021.
-However, in order to provide some respite for families and natural caregivers, assessments are under way to examine the possibility of allowing specialized residential camps for persons with disabilities to operate during the summer of 2020.
+However, in order to provide some respite for families and natural caregivers, specialized residential camps for persons with disabilities will be allowed to operate during the summer of 2020.

 For information about the health measures that will have to be implemented at day camps, please consult the following sources (French only):

 - Guide de relance des camps en contexte de COVID-19 - Association des camps du Québec

 - Trousse d’outils pour le secteur des camps de jour - CNESST